OpenRefine/OpenRefine/GOVERNANCE.md

 - Respond to [code of conduct](https://github.com/OpenRefine/OpenRefine/blob/master/CODE_OF_CONDUCT.md) report
 - Provide at least a quarterly report on the forum [day-to-day operations](https://forum.openrefine.org/c/community/operations/10)

 **How to join the Code of Conduct Committee?**.
 Committers are voting-binding members; they select and elect new members through a voting process.
 Nominations should be submitted to the [developer discussion list](https://forum.openrefine.org/c/dev/8), where contributors can nominate themselves or other contributors.
-See the New Member Election section below for more details.
+See the Member Election section below for more details.

 ### Advisory Committee
 The Advisory Committee runs the administrative aspect of the project on a daily basis with the support of Code for Science and Society (CS&S).
 Its members are bound by the fiscal sponsorship agreement with Code for Science and Society.
 They meet once per month with Code for Science and Society.